cdap-guides/cdap-etl-guide/RealtimeKafkaToHBase/README.rst

 You have now successfully created an Adapter that reads from Kafka and writes to HBase.

-You can stop and delete the Application using the CDAP CLI.
+You can stop and delete the application using the CDAP CLI.

 ::